 A property deed is a legal document that describes a parcel of real estate, including its location, boundaries, and current owner.
 Property ownership is a matter of public record, so you can get the ownership information for a home if you have the address.
 The most current source of ownership records is usually the property assessor or appraiser responsible for the home's location.
 The assessor's office values property, so new deed information is sent to the office soon after the home changes hands.
 You can also visit the register of deeds or recorder of deeds for the county in which the property is situated.

-Search through the Property Tax Assessor
+Contact the Property Tax Assessor

 To search using the assessor, find the property tax assessor office's for the house's location, such as a county, town, city or village.
 Check the municipality's website first, as some have assessment information online; search by property address to get the owner's name.
 Alternatively, contact the assessor's office by phone and provide the property address to the clerk, who can then find ownership information.
 Some municipalities charge small fees for conducting searches.